Tetseo Sisters: Career

 In December 2019, Tetseo Sisters presented their music and storytelling art at the first ever Hornbill Festival Box Office Show from 1 to 10 December.
 The daily ticketed shows of 2pm and 6pm were well attended by visitors both domestic and foreign.

 In the first half of 2020, Tetseo Sisters released 2 singles and kicked off a collaborative Ad Campaign with the Himalaya brand on a song celebrating Happy Hair Moments.
 The singles were "Road to Somewhere" - the sisters' first rap song in Chorki/English/Hindi and "Say Yes to Life" - a life-affirming anthem in English.
 Their Punjabi cover of popular film song Dil Diya Gallan which released on YouTube went viral on social media and was called a moment of National Integration through music.

 Tetseo Sisters presented an hour-long Christmas Special on the eve of Christmas of 2020 and was well received.

 In January 2021, Tetseo Sisters joined activists, celebrities and important personalities of the country to commemorate Network18's Mission Paani Waterthon and performed Live on National Television.
 They debuted a single "Paani Lizo" a tri-lingual song about the importance of saving water.

 Discography

-In 2011, the Tetseos released their debut album titled "Li Chapter One : The Beginning" at the Hornbill Festival.
+In 2011, Tetseo sisters released their debut album titled "Li Chapter One: The Beginning" at the Hornbill Festival.

 In February 2015, they released a single Cepho Celho Lizo on the music platform indihut.com.
 Tetseo Sisters dropped the official video of a (yet to be released) version of their popular track single "O Rhosi (dance edit)" on their YouTube Channel in August 2018.

 In November 2019 Tetseo Sisters officially released their EP, A Slice of Li, comprising seven tracks and three bonus instrumental tracks.

-In June 2020, Tetseo Sisters released a single, "Say Yes to Life" to commemorate the World Anti Drugs and Trafficking Day.
-The song also garnered top spot on the Top 10 campaign song list by the Narcotics Control Board.

 In July 2020, Tetseo Sisters released a single "Road to somewhere" - a pop/rap song in Chokri, Hindi and English.

 In August 2020, Tetseo Sisters collaboration song with Himalaya Hair Care, "Happy Hair Moments" went live.

-In November 2020, Tetseo Sisters released a single, La té, Veteho (Stop.
-Enough!) as part of a collaborative album "We stand with her" with Bluesanova, Mumbai-based producer; littlesound.in and bettercollabs.
-The song is a protest song in Chokri Naga and English.